composer/composer/doc/03-cli.md

   `require-dev`.
 * **--no-scripts:** Skips execution of scripts defined in `composer.json`.
 * **--no-custom-installers:** Disables custom installers.
+* **--no-progress:** Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
 * **--optimize-autoloader (-o):** Convert PSR-0 autoloading to classmap to get a faster autoloader.
 This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.